-Here are a couple of themed travel gift bag ideas to get you started.
+Here are a couple of travel-themed gift basket ideas to get you started.

 Never again buy huge spice packages for those two nights of cooking at a rental apartment or lug around impractical salt packs.
 With this travel spices kit you're good to prepare a delicious meal anytime, anywhere.

 Eat all the foods you can find when traveling without getting too clumsy while also being a bit more eco-friendly.
-This baby consists of a removable fork, spoon and knife.
+This baby consists of a removable fork, spoon, knife and bottle opener.
 It's made out of stainless steel and small enough to go into your pocket or purse, just remember not to have it in hand luggage when flying.

 Travel tech lovers travel with a lot of tech and tech comes with cables, chargers and memory disks.
 This electronics organizer keeps them all neatly tucked away for easy access and at the same time protects them against damage.

-There's no point in taking lots of tech on your trip if you can't charge it.
-This universal adapter works worldwide and can charge up to three devices at ones.
+There's no point in taking lots of tech on your travels if you can't charge it.
+This universal adapter works worldwide and can charge up to three devices at once.
 It also has two USB ports, a spare fuse and a pretty fancy design in comparison with most other adapters.

 Alternatively, a small power strip is always handy to pack if you want to charge multiple devices at the same time.
 And if you take it with you to work at a cafe, it might make you some power needing friends as well.

 When I'm traveling, I'm constantly on social media which means my phone usually doesn't make it until the end of the day.
 That's why I always carry a portable powerbank with me.
 It allows me to charge my phone several times, allowing me to stay active on all of my favorite channels – and to use Google Maps to get back to my hotel :D